The3DP/The3DP/README.md

 More about VersION
 ##
-VersION is the largest addition to the user convinience department when using my Repositories.
+VersION is the largest addition to the user convinience department when using my repositories.
 It is a easy reading, helpful info giving, and justifying platform.
 All of my Repositories are currently underway and will (eventually) fully support the VerSION file.